maiziex/MARS/README.md

 **--Ape_ref_list:** If --HARP_flag set to 1, the users need to iniatize the Ape reference genomes they want to use.
 "Gorilla_gorilla_ref.fasta", "pan_troglodytes_ref.fasta", "pongo_abelii_ref.fasta", and "macaca_mulatta_ref.fasta" are the reference fasta files for each Ape.
 Each reference file is seperately by comma (",")

-**--num_threads_bychr:** It is the number of threads you can define to perform assembly-based variant calling, which corresponds to number of chromosomes.

 ## Output files:
 #### Final tables: